ey92/notes/1101reading.md

 **pitch accents**- change in fundamental frequncy in middle of utterance

 **edge tones**- pitch pattern right before a percieved break instead of middle of utterance

+**tone** - pitch at which the syllable of a word is pronounced

+**stress** - property of syllables; more prominent due to greater loudness, longer duration, different pitch, or full vowels